Coleridge-Initiative-org/adrf-userdocs/docs/_source/security_requirements/legal.rst

 Legal Requirements for Accessing the ADRF
 =========================================

 You have been granted access to a computing environment with sensitive data.
-Thus it is important that you adhere to the terms of use you signed.
+Thus it is important that you adhere to the Data Use Agreement and/or Non-disclosure agreement you signed.
+Please keep a copy of the document you signed and make sure you fully understand your responsibilities.

 Disclosure of data should not happen at any time during your research project.
 Disclosure of data is every output you take out of the ADRF without going through the export process.
 This includes but is not limited to taking handwritten notes, taking screenshots or pictures, talking to somebody who is not on your project about specifics in the data, and working in a public space where external people might see your screen.